jnozzi/cocoadev.com/markdown/GameInputHandling.md

 2.)
 Override sendEvent
 3.)
 Use HID code

 Can someone critique this example of #2 with multithreaded drawing thrown in.
 Would it be preferable to just create your own run loop?
-One of the main reasons I would say that this is preferable to #1 is that finding good examples of creating a run loop are few and far between and it is not recommended in the offical docs of General/NSApplication that you do so.
+One of the main reasons I would say that this is preferable to #1 is that finding good examples of creating a run loop are few and far between and it is not recommended in the offical docs of NSApplication that you do so.

---Overridden General/NSApplication--
+--Overridden NSApplication--

--(void)sendEvent:(General/NSEvent *)anEvent {
+-(void)sendEvent:(NSEvent *)anEvent {
 	switch ([anEvent type]) {
-		case General/NSLeftMouseUp:
+		case NSLeftMouseUp:
-		case General/NSLeftMouseDown:
+		case NSLeftMouseDown:
-		case General/NSRightMouseUp:
+		case NSRightMouseUp:
-		case General/NSRightMouseDown:
+		case NSRightMouseDown:
-		case General/NSKeyUp:
+		case NSKeyUp:
-		case General/NSKeyDown: {
+		case NSKeyDown: {
 			[input queueEvent:anEvent];
 			break;
 		}